Diplomacy & Protocol

 Hosting Delegations

 Our office welcomes more than 100 international delegations annually from countries all around the world.
-Since 2013, we have welcomed more than 900 delegations to Atlanta from over 100 countries and territories.
-Atlanta’s visitors have included Ambassadors, Prime Ministers, students, business and civic leaders, and other representatives interested in fostering and growing economic, diplomatic, cultural, and educational ties between their respective countries and our city, as well as overseeing the exchange of best practices with the City’s various departments.
+Since 2013, we have welcomed more than 1,200 delegations to Atlanta from over 150 countries and territories.
+Atlanta’s visitors have included Kings and Queens, Princesses, Presidents, Prime Ministers, Ambassadors, students, business and civic leaders, and other representatives interested in fostering and growing economic, diplomatic, cultural, and educational ties between their respective countries and our city, as well as overseeing the exchange of best practices with the City’s various departments.